f4riend/snake_game/README.md

 # HOW TO PLAY
-Arrow keys for movement // Classic Snake Game
+ARROW KEYS // Classic Snake Game